tomseely/tomseely.github.io/docs/index.md

 ### Microsoft Teams Interactions

 The Outlook calendar allows you to create Microsoft Teams meetings directly without having to open the app itself.
-When creating or recieving invitations to Teams meetings, you can add them directly to your calendar.
+When creating or receiving invitations to Teams meetings, you can add them directly to your calendar.
 A VT student will find themselves attending numerous meetings throughout their academic career.
 Students may have to join or create meetings with other students for projects, advisor meetings, job interviews, and so on.
 Therefore, knowing how to integrate them seamlessly into your calendar is critical.

 #### Creating Meetings From Calendar